badini-local-project/Badini-Language-Project/README.md

 - Two columns only: `English,Badini`
 - One term per line
 - No extra spaces after the comma
-- If the English term contains a comma, wrap it in quotes: `"Input, Output",وەرگرتن و دەرکەوتن`
+- If the English term contains a comma, wrap it in quotes: `"Open, Close",ڤەکرن,گرتن`

 ### Not sure about a translation?
 Open an [Issue](../../issues) and suggest it there for community review.